 The distinction between ‘Rugby Union’ and ‘Rugby League’ is one that has created a fair amount of confusion over the years.
 In this section, we will give you more information about the inception of the two codes and their differences.

-The debate over how different they are, whether they are reconcilable and which is better are likely to continue forever.
+The debate over how different they are, whether they are reconcilable and which is better is likely to continue forever.
 Once upon a time, however, there was only one rugby code, and some purists would like to see a return to those days.
 That said, the trend in recent years has been for ‘Union’ and ‘League’ to drift further apart.

 History of Rugby League

 Rule Differences Between Union & League

 One of the other major differences in rules is the tackle limit.
 In ‘Union’ there is no limit to the number of tackles that can be made on each possession, and one team will keep the ball for as long as they can before the opposition recover it.
 ‘Rugby League’, however, has a six-tackle rule – similar to the ‘downs’ rule of American Football.
 Once a team has been tackled six times, they must give up possession of the ball.
 That said, typically after five tackles, the team with possession will always kick the ball to the sideline or another area deemed advantageous for them.

 Further differences between the codes exist in other areas, such as the scoring system and the ball.
 In ‘League’ a try is worth 4 points, and a conversion is worth 2.
 In ‘Union’ they are worth 5 and 2 respectively.
 A drop goal is also worth 3 points in ‘Union’, whereas it is only worth 1 in ‘League’, and a penalty goal is worth 3 in ‘Union’ and 2 in ‘League’.
 The size and shape of the ball are also slightly different between the two games.